ItsTato/vedis/README.md

+# Warning for users that don't know what "Redis" or "Vedis" are:
-# VEDIS IS NOT RELATED IN ANY WAY TO THE REDIS PROJECT, THE REDIS DATABASE OR REDIS LTD.
-# PLEASE DO NOT PESTER REDIS STAFF WITH QUESTIONS ABOUT VEDIS.
-# VEDIS IS A FORK OF REDIS, NOT ORIGINAL CODE.
+**VEDIS IS NOT RELATED IN ANY WAY TO THE REDIS PROJECT, THE REDIS DATABASE OR REDIS LTD. PLEASE DO NOT PESTER REDIS STAFF WITH QUESTIONS ABOUT VEDIS.
+VEDIS IS A FORK OF REDIS, NOT ORIGINAL CODE WRITTEN BY ITSTATO OR ANY OF THE VEDIS CONTRIBUTORS (IF ANY).
+ALL CODE IS ORIGINALLY WRITTEN BY REDIS TEAM AND REDIS CONTRIBUTORS.**

+# Are you interested in seeing just how we're keeping the Vedis wheels running?
+Check [this document](https://github.com/ItsTato/vedis/blob/unstable/PATCHING_VEDIS.md) for all of our progress on keeping up with the original Redis's new commits and changes!

-# Original Redis README.md is all following text:
+# Original Redis README.md is all of the following text:

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).